Uganda

 Pro-poor policy

-A key principle of the Green Growth Development Strategy is social inclusiveness, and it articulates clear interventions aimed at reducing inequality in gender, incomes etc. Cross-cutting inclusion of environmental risks in the poverty reduction strategy, however no concrete pro-poor green transition measures proposed.
+A key principle of the Green Growth Development Strategy is social inclusiveness, and it articulates clear interventions aimed at reducing inequality in gender, incomes etc. There is cross-cutting inclusion of environmental risks in the poverty reduction strategy, and a core component of the Ministry of Gender, Labour and Social Developments national Green Jobs Programme is poverty alleviation and inclusion.
+The programme plans to establish 30 nationwide green incubation centres providing technical and organisational capacity support specifically to the poorest agricultural communities to enable the development of sustainable farming practices while ensuring food security.

-A key principle of the Green Growth Development Strategy is social inclusiveness, and it articulates clear interventions aimed at reducing inequality in gender, incomes etc. Cross-cutting inclusion of environmental risks in the poverty reduction strategy, however no concrete pro-poor green transition measures proposed.
+A key principle of the Green Growth Development Strategy is social inclusiveness, and it articulates clear interventions aimed at reducing inequality in gender, incomes etc. There is cross-cutting inclusion of environmental risks in the poverty reduction strategy, and a core component of the Ministry of Gender, Labour and Social Developments national Green Jobs Programme is poverty alleviation and inclusion.
+The programme plans to establish 30 nationwide green incubation centres providing technical and organisational capacity support specifically to the poorest agricultural communities to enable the development of sustainable farming practices while ensuring food security.

 Participatory policymaking